NPR defends its journalism after senior editor says it has lost the public's trust

 The essay ricocheted Tuesday around conservative media, with some labeling Berliner a whistleblower.
 Others picked it up on social media, including Elon Musk, who has lambasted NPR for leavinghis social media site, X. (Musk emailed another NPR reporter a link to Berliner's article with a gibe that the reporter was a "quisling" — a World War II reference to someone who collaborates with the enemy.)

-When asked for further comment, Berliner declined, saying the essay spoke for itself.
+When asked for further comment late Tuesday, Berliner declined, saying the essay spoke for itself.

 The arguments he raises — and counters — have percolated across U.S. newsrooms in recent years.
 The #MeToo sexual harassment scandals of 2016 and 2017 forced newsrooms to listen to and heed more junior colleagues.
 The social justice movement prompted by the killing of George Floyd in 2020 inspired a reckoning in many places.
 Newsroom leaders often appeared to stand on shaky ground.